Migration

 Step-by-step

 Section titled “Step-by-step”1.
-Pick the source provider
+Choose a source kind

 If your source isn’t in the list, choose Custom endpoint… and fill in: